-(1) The thermonuclear energy is emitted predominantly as kinetic energy of 14-MeV neutrons.
+(1) The thermonuclear energy is emitted predominately as kinetic energy of 14-MeV neutrons.
 This must be converted to heat in a moderating blanket outside the plasma.
 For reasonable thermal efficiency the blanket should simultaneously act as a heat-exchange coolant at a temperature in excess of 200°C. The same blanket must also breed sufficient tritium to maintain a positive tritium budget against reprocessing losses.

-(2) For a given $nT{T{T}}$, a fraction
+(2) For a given nT a fraction

-$$f = \frac{1}{2} n \tau_m \overline{\sigma v}$$ (35)
+f = 1⁄2 nT

+$$\overline{ov}$$

+(35)

 of the D-T is burned up.
-Assuming the energy of the α particles to be retained and thermalized in the plasma, which also expands against constant magnetic field B, one can calculate the work ΔW done against the magnetic field.
-This represents electrical work done on the electrical energy source that furnishes the magnetic field and can make up some or all of the joule heating loss $W{\rm p}$.
+Assuming the energy of the $\alpha$ -particles to be retained and thermalized in the plasma, which also expands against constant magnetic field B, one can calculate the work $\Delta W$ done against the magnetic field.
+This represents electrical work done on the electrical energy source that furnishes the magnetic field and can be more than sufficient to make up the joule heating loss $W_E$ , allowing the electrical system to be energetically self sufficient.

-(3) The coil which furnishes the magnetic field is commonly conceived of as a hard superconductor when steady-state reactors are considered, and it is assumed to be placed outside the hot moderating blanket in order that heat deposited in it by the neutrons need not be removed by the refrigerator which maintains the temperature of the coil.
+(3) The coil which furnishes the magnetic field is commonly conceived of as a hard superconductor when steady-state reactors are considered, and it is assumed to be placed outside the moderating blanket in order that heat deposited in it by the neutrons need not be removed by the refrigerator which maintains the temperature of the coil.
 In a pulsed reactor it may or may not be necessary to furnish the magnetic energy filling the volume of the blanket.
 However, in the models considered below the pulsed coil is placed inside the blanket.
 The energy deposition by neutrons in the coil then becomes a major factor in the energy balance, and its treatment largely controls the materials technology.
 It is also prudent to choose an inexpensive coil material which can be replaced when radiation damage becomes excessive.

-In a separate report63 a feasibility study of a pulsed reactor is given.
-Two basic models are chosen: Each uses a hot beryllium-copper coil inside the neutron blanket.
-In the first model all of the magnetic field is furnished by this coil, so that none permeates the neutron blanket.
-The second model is that of the sustained-field θ -pinch described in Sec.
+In a separate report a feasibility study of a pulsed reactor is given.
+Two basic models are chosen: The first uses a hot beryllium copper or cryogenic aluminum coil inside the neutron blanket.
+All of the magnetic field is furnished by this coil, so that none permeates the neutron blanket.
+The second model is that of the sustained field $\theta$ -pinch described in Sec.
 VI-A and Fig. 18.
 A pulsed, hot Be-Cu coil lies inside a steady field which can be furnished by a super conductor placed outside the neutron blanket.
-The advantage of the hot Be-Cu coil is that no refrigeration losses are incurred and it is more efficient even though the resistivity is two orders of magnitude higher than in the case of a cryogenic coil where aluminum, cooled to liquid H_2 temperatures, would be used.
+In two of the cases, (the pulsed, aluminum cryogenic coil and the copper coil of the sustained-field $\theta$ -pinch) the pulsed electrical circuit is underdamped: in the first case because the resistivity of the Al is very low and in the second because of the very short duration $\tau$ of the magnetic impulse used to form the hot plasma.
+In the third case of the hot Be-Cu coil the circuit is overdamped.
+The advantage of the hot Be-Cu coil is that no refrigeration losses are incurred and it is more efficient even though the resistivity is two orders of magnitude higher than that of Al, cooled to liquid H2 temperatures.

-There is sufficient heat generated during the reactor pulse by electrical joule heating, bremsstrahlung, and nuclear reactions from the 14-MeV neutrons to drive the temperature of the coil far above its initial value, if one relied only upon the thermal conductivity and heat capacity of the coil material itself to accommodate the heat.
-It is possible, however, to remove this heat by flowing supercritical H_2O through coolant channels so that the temperature excursion stays within modest bounds.
+In both the Al and Cu cases, there is sufficient heat generated during the reactor pulse by electrical joule heating, bremsstrahlung, and nuclear reactions from the 14-MeV neutrons to drive the temperature far above its initial value, if one relied only upon the thermal conductivity and heat capacity of the coil material itself to accommodate the heat.
+It is possible, however, to remove this heat by flowing supercritical $H_20$ or liquid $H_2$ through coolant channels so that the temperature excursion stays within modest bounds.